int128/terraform-aws-kops-alb/README.md

 ```

-#### Recipe: Restrict IP addresses
+#### 4-2.
+Restrict access

-You can restrict API access and SSH access for specific IP addresses by changing the cluster spec:
+You can restrict the following accesses to specific IP addresses.

+- Kubernetes API
+- SSH
+- internet-facing ALB

+To change access control for the Kubernetes API and SSH:

 ```sh
 kops edit cluster